ruuda/blog/posts/codereview.md

 it still wasted my time,
 and I probably disappoint the person who submitted it thinking it was helpful.
-It feels bad to disappoint somebody who had good intentions, even if it’s just an anonymous person on the Internet.
+It feels bad to disappoint somebody who had good intentions, even if it’s an anonymous person on the Internet.
 The only good outcome here
-is when the contribution was fully human after all, and that’s increasingly rare in today’s landscape.
+is when the contribution was fully human after all, and that seems increasingly rare.

 ## Now what?